davidgodinez/lisetteproject/README.md

-# lisette's Project
+# Lisette's Project
-This is the code for a cool idea that Lisette had.

 It is an autonomous photographer that has a small cart at it's base that can navigate via neural networks.
+The box houses a stand that can ele

 ## Major Components